apiel/zicBox/NOTE.md

 - TODO use helpers/format.h fToString everywhere instead of custom precision formating

-- TODO getData and data, instead to use enum, use struct array
-- IDEA data function instead to call it using an index, maybe we could get a pointer to the data function!
 - TODO data id, do something if the ID does not exist... and maybe not rely at all on numeric id anymore!

-- TODO should we merge sequencer and serializeTrack?

 - TODO clip scrollbar